Starting over: Women emerging from prison face formidable challenges to resuming their lives

 Jarvis' mother — who had been approved to live with her but could only stay part time — reported her daughter to her parole officer.
 She was upset about Jarvis' decision to reconcile with the father of her youngest daughter, 11-year-old Anna.

-So now, Jarvis is back at Alvis House.
+So now, Jarvis is back at Alvis.
 Adessa and Anna are living with Jarvis' mother back in Parkersburg.

 Still, she hasn't given up.
 While she doesn't expect Adessa to return, she is working toward gaining shared custody of Anna with Anna’s father in the hopes that they will all live together soon in Columbus.
 She and Anna — who was 5 months old when Jarvis went to prison — have been slowly checking off a bucket list during their brief moments together.
 It includes eating Takis, a spicy snack made of rolled corn tortilla chips, and for the first time in Anna’s life, having Jarvis brush her hair.

-Note: This story was first published on April 10, 2024.
-It was updated on April 11, 2024, to correct the name of the nonprofit organization.
-The name is Alvis, not Alvis House.